-Colon cancer is the one of the topmost common cancers in Singapore.
+Colon cancer is the one of the most common cancers in Singapore.
 Your best chances of a cure and increased survival is making the diagnosis at the earliest stage possible.
 Here we will discuss some of the common surgical treatment strategies.

 Haemorrhoids – or piles –may present as lumps around or within your anus.
 This is not a condition to be ignored as it has been known to result in severe anaemia from persistent rectal bleeding.